 Earlier, when I laid out more bricks for the greenhouse floor it felt very humid outside.
 Later, it got breezy and the temperatures began to cool down a little bit.
 It started to get more comfortable.
 But with the breeze, the darker clouds and a storm front moved in.
 The rain was so refreshing.
 After the darkest clouds moved out, the sun began to shine again.
 Unfortunately, I didn’t see a rainbow.

-The greenhouse was ordered and picked up, the materials for the greenhouse floor were ordered and delivered.
+The greenhouse was ordered and picked up, and the materials for the greenhouse floor were ordered and delivered.
 And I have my vision put on paper.
 All I need is to focus and some elbow grease to turn this idea into a nice little garden oasis.
 The first mission will be the base to build that floor.
 This will be a backbreaking project.
 Let’s see how everything will turn out.
 I’ll keep y’all updated on this project.

 I’ve got some work done with the flooring for the greenhouse.
 After I measured everything out, I put the stakes in place and span a rope around the perimeter.
 Once I had the edging installed, Kevin and I dumped a gravel mix on the ground.
 Then we covered it with landscape fabric.
 Now, we have bricks on the fabric temporarily.

-Since the weather is beautiful, and I recovered from my surgeries I had last Winter, it is time to work on my project where I left off last Autumn.
-Last weekend, I’ve spread out the leveling sand and started to work on the brick floor.
+Since the weather is beautiful, and I recovered from the surgeries I had last Winter, it is time to work on my project where I left off last Autumn.
+Last weekend, I spread out the leveling sand and started to work on the brick floor.
 While Kevin transported the bricks from the pallet to the spot where I wanted the greenhouse to be, I laid them out on the ground.
 Every other day, I work on the greenhouse floor, so I can get to the next step: Building a frame on the bottom of the greenhouse to get more raised bed space and prevent it from flying away in the high wind gusts.
 The bricks are not set perfectly.
 But in most areas, I’ll have raised beds anyway.

 Ozzy loves to explore everything in our yard.
 He watches bumble bees, butterflies, and many other insects emerge from under dew-covered leaves.
 Birds catch some worms and larva for their offspring on the lawn.
 Chipmunks perk their little heads from their burrows.
 And squirrels chase each other around a tree trunk.
 There is so much to see and prowl on for Ozzy.
 Once it gets warm throughout the day, he will take a nap in the afternoon.
 He needs the energy to continue his adventures in the evening, again.